-IF YOU ARE A U.S. CITIZEN, A PERMANENT RESIDENT OR OTHER ELIGIBLE NON-CITIZEN IF YOU ARE AN UNDOCUMENTED IMMIGRANT Complete the Free Application for Federal Student Aid (FAFSA) Complete the California Dream Act Application (CADAA) fafsa.ed.gov or the MyStudentAid app via a smart phone dream.csac.ca.gov What is an eligible non-citizen?
+IF YOU ARE A U.S. CITIZEN, A PERMANENT RESIDENT OR OTHER ELIGIBLE NON-CITIZEN IF YOU ARE AN UNDOCUMENTED IMMIGRANT Complete the Free Application for Federal Student Aid (FAFSA) Complete the California Dream Act Application (CADAA) fafsa.gov dream.csac.ca.gov What is an eligible non-citizen?
 Examples include a U.S. permanent resident who has a green card (Permanent Resident Card), a conditional permanent resident with a conditional Green Card, or a "refugee."
 You can find the complete list on the FAFSA.
 California Dream Act Application (CADAA) allows undocumented and nonresident documented students who meet certain eligibility requirements to apply for state financial aid and allows qualified students to pay state resident fees (instead of higher out-of-state fees) at California's public colleges and universities.

 Paper applications are also available for the FAFSA and CADAA.
 Ask a counselor or other adult mentor for help completing the application.
 Most students say that they find the online application easier.
+The FAFSA is also available online in Spanish.
+The CADAA is available online only in English but a hard copy application can be downloaded in Spanish.